Viburnum dilatatum

-Viburnum dilatatum, commonly known as linden arrowwood or linden viburnum, is a deciduous shrub in the moschatel family (Adoxaceae).
+Viburnum dilatatum, commonly known as linden arrowwood or linden viburnum, is a deciduous shrub in the family Viburnaceae.
 It is native to eastern Asia, and can be found as an introduced plant in the mid-Atlantic regions in the U.S from New York to Virginia.
 Linden arrowwood is known for the clusters of red drupes it produces when it is mature.

 Description

 Viburnum dilatatum can grow up to 3 meters tall and wide.
 The bark of the stems are brown with some orange, the stems are pubescent, and stems change color from brown to a dark gray as they mature.
 The leaves are simple, arranged opposite on a branch and the shape may vary from broadly obovate, obovate, or broadly ovate.
 The size of the leaf ranges from 5.1–13 cm long and 2.5–6.4 cm wide.
 The leaves have shallowly toothed margins, usually are pubescent and they drop in late autumn.
 With the season change, linden arrowwood foliage changes.
 During the summer the foliage is dark green and during the autumn season the colors vary from bronze to burgundy.